-- Single vendor solution - We know most schools don't have time to add more IT projects to already stretched teams, that's why GoCodes provides a the Total Solution with everything you need, all setup and ready to go.
-That includes cloud-based software(no installation and maintenance), smartphone scanners apps that you can download from the app store in seconds and patented custom QR code labels shipped to you, that are setup and ready for use.
+- Single vendor solution – We know most schools don’t have time to add more IT projects to already stretched teams, that’s why GoCodes provides a Total Solution with everything you need, all set up and ready to go.
+That includes cloud-based software(no installation and maintenance), smartphone scanners apps that you can download from the app store in seconds, and patented custom QR code labels shipped to you, that are set up and ready for use.
 So no more working with multiple companies to coordinate labels and set them up in the system.
 We take care of everything.

 - GPS – When scanned, GoCodes tags can provide GPS information concerning their location, making them easier for school administrators to track.